fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     generator and discriminator models using standard adversarial training with the cross-entropy loss.</li>

     <li style="line-height: 1.75rem; margin-top: 1.75rem">The <code>.predict()</code> method scales
-    the time series, extracts the last context window, and then passes it through the generator together with different randomly generated noise vectors.
-Each different noise vector results in a different prediction.
-Each prediction is transformed back to the original scale before being returned as an output.</li>
+    the time series, splits the time series into context windows, and then passes the context windows through the generator together with different randomly generated noise vectors.
+Each different noise vector results in different predictions.
+The predictions are transformed back to the original scale before being returned as an output.</li>

     </ul>